iddeebaba/basic-web-scraper/README.md

 # Basic Web Scraper

-Simple Python examples to scrape data from websites using `requests` and `BeautifulSoup`.
+Simple Python examples to scrape data from websites using `requests` and `BeautifulSoup4`.
-Great for learning web data extraction (news headlines, prices, etc.).
+Great for learning how to extract headlines, prices or other public data.

 ## Included Scripts

 - **simple_news_scraper.py**
-  Fetches and prints the latest headlines from a news website (BBC example).
+  Gets latest news headlines from a public news site (BBC example).

 - **price_tracker_example.py**
-  Scrapes book titles and prices from a safe practice website (books.toscrape.com).
+  Scrapes book titles and prices from a safe practice site (books.toscrape.com).

 ## Technologies Used

 - Python 3
-- requests → to fetch web pages
+- `requests` – to download web pages
-- beautifulsoup4 → to parse HTML
+- `beautifulsoup4` – to read and find data in HTML

-Install once (if not already):
+Install libraries (run once in terminal/cmd):
 ```bash
 pip install requests beautifulsoup4